QRYu/Spatially-Resolved-Stochastic-Cluster-Dynamics-SRSCD-simulator-with-Qianran-Yu-/README.md

 ****Program structure****
 A. In the "src" folder:
-- Object.cpp/Object.h:
+- Object.cpp/Object.h: store information of species.
-- constant.h:
+- constant.h: store parameters.
-- Damage.cpp/Damage.h:
+- Damage.cpp/Damage.h: store external particle insertion rates.
-- CascadeDamage.cpp/CascadeDamage.h:
+- CascadeDamage.cpp/CascadeDamage.h: functions that process cascade damage.
-- cpdf.cpp/cpdf.h:
+- cpdf.cpp/cpdf.h: sample pka energies using cpdf function.
-- rvgs.cpp/rvgs.h:
+- rvgs.cpp/rvgs.h: store statistical function.
+- gnuplot_i.h: a library for plotting figures by gnuplot.
+- OneLine.cpp/OneLine.h: compuate 1st, 2nd order reaction and diffusion reaction rates.
+This class handles the information of one species in one spatial element
+- Bundle.cpp/Bundle.h: a class that links information of one species in all spatial elements together.
+- SCDWrapper.cpp/SCDWrapper.h: the class that handles the whole rate matrix.
+It includes ways to select and process events and functions to update rates.
+There are also output functions.
+- main.cpp: main function
--
+- makefile